 More important was how we would influence and change the behaviour of our most valued partners – our parents – to bring them with us.
 The first week of remote learning got underway and there was inevitably the questions of what works for parents, learners, and teachers – normal school timetables, extreme screen time and remote vs. bricks and mortar questions.
 It has been our responsibility to listen to the feedback and take actions that influence the school community.

-In a normal school setting there are tens of thousands of pieces of work and tasks that are completed per week in every single school.
-There is an enormous amount of effort and progress made, and there really are millions of moments of genius that need to be captured.
-Our most valued partners – our parents, are now capturing these wonderful experiences for us daily in our current learning environment.
+In a normal school setting there are tens of thousands of pieces of work and tasks that are completed every week.
+An enormous amount of effort and progress is made, and there really are millions of moments of genius that need to be captured.
+Our parents are now capturing these wonderful experiences for us daily in our current learning environment.
 The moments of genius are uploaded, sometimes unknowingly, and that is where we as educators can exert real influence.

 You may be familiar with Hattie’s ‘Visible Learning’ research and his ranking of influencing factors that improve student performance and his assertion that the most influential is teacher efficacy – the belief that a combined collective teacher input has the biggest impact.
 The teacher efficacy is that all teachers have to provide work that can be celebrated.
 All teachers have to be innovative and creative, coming up with ideas and challenges that are exciting and bring our community together.